Alcohol & Your Emotional Fitness While Driving: Fatigue, Stress & AggressionUpdated Dec. 25, 2020

 As a driver, you will need to pay attention to your stress levels and emotional well-being to avoid driving dangerously as a result of anxiety, frustration or some other stress response.
 Alcohol makes this very difficult to achieve and can ultimately worsen these negative feelings if consumed too regularly.

-The detrimental effect that alcohol has on your mental and physical health can lead to anxiety and depression, even in people who did not previously suffer with these issues.
+The detrimental effect that alcohol has on your mental and physical health can lead to anxiety and depression, even in people who did not previously suffer from these issues.
 The short-term euphoric effect of alcohol (as it increases dopamine levels in the brain) is the reason many people use it as relief from the daily stresses of life.
-When people who are already, anxious, nervous or otherwise effected by stress drink alcohol, it often exacerbates their emotions, making them less manageable.
+When people who are already, anxious, nervous or otherwise affected by stress drink alcohol, it often exacerbates their emotions, making them less manageable.
 If there is alcohol in your system you are likely to be more impaired by negative emotions while driving, yet less able to recognize that impairment.

 Drinking to relieve stress is a slippery (and ineffective) slope.
 The more often alcohol interferes with the normal functioning of your brain, the poorer your mental health will be.
 As time goes by, you will rely more heavily on alcohol to ease your increasing feelings of stress or anxiety.
 Slowly, the short-term “relief” alcohol provides will become less effective, leading you to consume more when you do drink.
 This becomes a vicious cycle, as each time you drink you are aggravating your emotions and disrupting your mental health even further.